chyroshan066/pradhan-dental/README.md

 ## 📝 License

-This project is proprietary software developed specifically for Rathi Dental Clinic.
+This project is proprietary software developed specifically for Dr. Karuna Skin, Hair and Laser Treatment Center.

 ---